rgouicem/frequency_logger/README.md

-This tool is highly inspired from Brendann Greg's `msr-cloud-tools` (https://github.com/brendangregg/msr-cloud-tools).
+This tool is highly inspired from Brendan Greg's `msr-cloud-tools` (https://github.com/brendangregg/msr-cloud-tools).

 # Usage
 Monitor the frequency of `cpu` and store it in `freq.log`: